ALASKA/CANADA

 info@girlsonice.org

-Note: Expedition teams of 9 teenage girls and 3 instructors spend 12 days exploring and learning in wilderness environments.
+Note: Expedition teams of nine 16-and 17-year old girls spend 12 days exploring and learning in wilderness environments.
 Scientific field studies with professional glaciologists, geologists, ecologists, oceanographers, marine biologists, artists, and wilderness guides.
-Girls build critical thinking skills, gain self-confidence, and see the world with new eyes, while building lasting friendships.
-Expeditions include Girls on Ice (in Washington, Alaska, Switzerland, and soon Canada), Girls in Icy Fjords (Alaska, new in 2017), Girls on Water (Alaska, coming soon), and Girls on Rock (Colorado, coming soon).
-All programs are tuition free!
+Girls develop critical thinking skills, gain self-confidence, and build lasting friendships.
+Expeditions include Girls on Ice (in Washington, Alaska, Switzerland, and Canada), Girls in Icy Fjords (Alaska, new in 2017), Girls on Water (Alaska), and Girls on Rock (Colorado).
+All expeditions are tuition free!

 YMCA Girls Outdoor Leadership Development (GOLD)